duymlcoding/NYU_FRE_Notes/courses/FRE_6103/_sources/chapters/chapter09.md

 ---

-## Part 3: Analytic Derivation of the Call Option Value
+##  Analytic Derivation of the Call Option Value

 We seek to calculate the expected payoff of a call option $E[C_T]$ under the physical measure, then convert it to the risk-neutral measure.